wiggitywhitney/mcp-commit-story/docs/ai_function_pattern.md

 ### Common Anti-Patterns:
 - ❌ Mixing both patterns in a single function
-- ❌ Making API calls in Pattern 1 functions
+- ❌ Inconsistent context formatting in Pattern 1 functions
+- ❌ Missing error handling in Pattern 1 AI calls
 - ❌ Skipping validation in Pattern 2 functions
 - ❌ Missing telemetry on Pattern 2 functions
 - ❌ Poor error handling in production Pattern 2 functions
+- ❌ Hardcoding prompts instead of using docstrings in Pattern 1

 This dual-pattern approach provides flexibility for different AI integration needs while maintaining consistency and reliability across the codebase.